The espresso martini hasn’t been around for long, but it’s already become a firm favourite – and this event will celebrate it in all its guises.

 A child of the eighties, the espresso martini was invented by British mixologist Dick Bradsell.
 It’s said that he created it at the behest of a world-famous model at Fred’s Club in 1984.
 She wanted something that would, ‘wake me up, and then fuck me up’ – and that’s exactly what she got, a potent mix of vodka, coffee liqueur and espresso.
 Talk about an eye-opener!

 Since then, it’s gone through something of an evolution.
 Bradsell’s original recipe has become an absolute classic, but it’s also been experimented on, with creative mixologists finding new and interesting ways to serve up an espresso martini and that’s what this night is all about.
-On Thursday 2nd November 2017, Lee Jones, Smokestack’s Head Mixologist, will join forces with Artemis Coffee to reveal the complexity of this incredible drink.
+Lee Jones, Smokestack’s Head Mixologist, will join forces with Artemis Coffee to reveal the complexity of this incredible drink – and you’ve got two more chances to get involved.
+The first is on Tuesday 7th November 2017 and the second is on Thursday 16th November 2017.

 It’s a night of contradictions, so expect familiar concoctions with a few delicious surprises.
 You’ll start with a welcome cocktail, before trying three different takes on the espresso martini, each matched with truffles to bring out the flavours of both the spirit and the coffee.
 But that’s not all, because at the end of the night, you’ll be given a goodie bag to take away, with everything you need to make your own espresso martini at home.